-To date all prospective trials have been undertaken using 177Lu PSMA-617 which is under patent with Novartis (REDACTED).
+To date all prospective trials have been undertaken using 177Lu PSMA-617 which is under patent with Novartis, who have no plans to apply for registration in Australia.
 PSMA 617 and PSMA i&t are almost identical peptides with equivalent clinical responses and toxicities.
 GLP produced Lu PSMA i&t is currently being offered around Australia under the SAS and is approved by DVA for veterans.
 There is no available formal funding, leading to inequitable access to treatment in this effective class of drugs for men suffering from a painful lethal condition.